Distributed Koopman Learning using Partial Trajectories for Control: Simulations

 \subsection{MPC Design with Learned DDKL-PT Dynamics}

 Consider any agent $i$ in Fig. \ref{fig:MAS}.
-An MPC controller is designed using the learned dynamics obtained from the proposed DDKL-PT framework to drive the surface vehicle from the initial condition $x(0) = \matt{20 & 10 & \pi/3 & 0 & 0 & 0}^\prime$ to goal state $x_{goal} = \matt{0 & 0 & \pi/2 & 0 & 0 & 0}^\prime$.
+An MPC controller is designed using the learned dynamics obtained from the proposed DDKL-PT framework to drive the surface vehicle from the initial condition $x(0) = \matt{20, 10, \pi/3, 0, 0, 0}^\prime$ to goal state $x_{\mathrm{goal}} = \matt{0, 0, \pi/2, 0, 0, 0}^\prime$.

 \textbf{Combined Dynamics of DKO and Kinematics:} The learned deep Koopman dynamics are expressed as where $A_i^*$, $B_i^*$, $C_i^*$, and $\boldsymbol{\theta}_i^*$ come from Section~\ref{sec_dl}.
-This model is employed to predict the future velocities of the surface vehicle in local coordinates.
+This model predicts the surface vehicle's future velocities in local coordinates.

 To obtain full-state predictions, the learned Koopman model \eqref{eq_boat_dko} is integrated with the vehicle’s kinematic dynamics: where $\boldsymbol{\dot{p}}(t)$ is computed based on the DKO-predicted velocities from \eqref{eq_boat_dko} as The combined dynamics are therefore defined as where $\boldsymbol{p}(t+1)$ and $\boldsymbol{v}(t+1)$ are given in \eqref{eq_boat_kin} and \eqref{eq_boat_dko}, respectively.